Dachshunds, Eagles, and Bears- Oh My!

 What I love about these mascots is that they are named after famous Brazilians (descriptions above) and they, as many mascots do, try to encompass the spirit of their home country.
 Vinicius' profile indicates that he is a mix of many native Brazilian animals and plays all Olympic sports.
 The mascots even have their own cartoon:

 Though Olympic mascots are not the most compelling component of the Games, they are an opportunity for Olympic committees to be creative and integrate local designers in the Olympic experience.
 However, there can sometimes be a political hue, like the Russian president's displeasure with the voting results of the Sochi mascots.
 Some could also put forth the critique that mascots exist for the purpose of merchandising alone.
-I certainly would never buy into any of that- though if someone were to buy this vintage Waldi plush for me from eBay I'm sure I would not protest...
+I certainly would never buy into any of that- though if someone were to buy a Waldi plush for me I'm sure I would not protest...

 I look forward to future mascots that integrate the interests of the public (through voting or design competitions) and the unique identity of each Olympic Games.